-The study of Accounting covers a wide range of accounting practices and theories in an equally wide range of contexts, thus providing a solid foundation for a successful professional career.
+The study of Accounting covers a wide range of accounting practices and theories in a number of different contexts, providing a solid foundation for a successful professional career.

 - financial accounting and reporting